Quantifying Interstellar Extinction at High Galactic Latitudes: Methods

-To first-order the spectrum of a star $F(\lambda)$ is determined by the effective temperature, metallicity and surface gravity, and we use this to generate a grid of stellar spectra on which we can perform a 3D interpolation over each wavelength point $\lambda_i$.
-We use the Mesa Isochrones and Stellar Tracks (MIST; \cite{Choi_2016}) to define our stellar model grid.
-The MIST website provides pre-packaged model grids and outlines an accurate method of interpolating to new parameters and generating isochrones.
+To first-order the spectrum of a star $F(\lambda)$ is determined by the effective temperature, metallicity and surface gravity.
 For the stellar spectra templates grid, we use the ATLAS9 synthetic atmosphere models \citep{2003IAUS.210P.A20C} and perform a cubic interpolation over the grid which, for given stellar parameters, provide intrinsic flux values $F(\lambda)$ for a range of wavelengths.
 The atmosphere models have an effective temperature minimum of $T_{\text{eff}}>3500K$, but MIST provide stellar parameters and a bolometric correction grid for stars with a lower effective temperature.
 While we use this extrapolation for illustrative purposes in our inference we discard all stars which return a $T_{\text{eff}}$ value under this bound.
 We model the effect of extinction by using the \cite{f99} parameterisation of the wavelength-dependent extinction law, which causes the flux to transform as $f(\lambda)=F(\lambda)10^{-0.4 A(\lambda,A_0,R_V)}$.
 We tested our model also using the PHOENIX \citep{phoenix} atmosphere models and found high agreement in photometry calculations, with small systematic offsets in the stellar parameters of best-fit.
 In Section \ref{evolution_model} we discuss the systematics that arise from these choices and show that for low-extinction, main sequence stars the effect on the extinction distribution is negligible.

 Given a sample of the model parameters, the forward model runs by first interpolating over the stellar evolution tracks to compute consistent estimates of $(T_{\text{eff}},\log R, \log (g))$.
 With these values, we interpolate over the stellar atmosphere grid and apply the extinction law to derive the extinguished flux $f(\lambda)$.
 Using the value of the radius and line-of-sight distance we scale the flux to convert it to the flux we would observe by scaling by $(R^2/d^2)$.
 Then we use the transmission functions $T(\lambda)$ for Gaia \citep{gaia_passband}, 2MASS \citep{2mass_passband} and ALLWISE \citep{Kirkpatrick_2016} to derive the apparent magnitude for a source as where $ZP$ are the Vega zero points associated with the passband.